graemeboulton/portfolio/_pages/about.md

 title: "About"
 ---

-This page isn’t here to repeat my CV, but to share a bit more information about me, which I *hope* will be useful to potential employers and/or recruiters..
+This page isn’t here to repeat my CV, but to share a bit more information about me, which I *hope* will be useful to potential employers and/or recruiters - particularly at this specific point in time when I am transitioing my career into a data role.

 ⸻